ThinkDataEd/curriculum/docs/unit4/lesson10.md

 ###**Lesson:**
-1. Reveal the equation of the line of best fit for the Arm Span vs. Height data and ask students to check their equations from the homework assignment:
+1. Reveal the equation of the line of best fit for the Arm Span vs. Height data and ask students to check their equations from Lab 4A:

     <center><img src="https://latex.codecogs.com/gif.latex?\widehat{height}=0.7328(armspan)&plus;17.4957" title="\widehat{height}=0.7328(armspan)+17.4957" /></center>